jmcmorris/CreaDocs/src/create_effects.rst

 Status effects can be applied to any entity that has a :mod:`EffectsComponent` - all players and monsters have one.
 Status effects can have custom logic behind them enabling a wide range of options.
+All of the data pertaining to status effects can be found in the :ref:`status effect tuning <status-effect-tuning>` section.

+.. _applying-effects:

 Applying Effects
 ----------------